alexcarpenter/alexcarpenter.me/src/content/bookmarks/how-to-animate-height-with-css-grid.md

   - animation
 ---

-TIL you can animate an elements height with CSS grid.
+#TIL you can animate an element's height with CSS grid.

 ```css
 .disclosure {